KevinLiTian/CS50W/README.md

 ## Lecture 2 - [SQL](2.SQL/)

-[SQL](https://www.w3schools.com/sql/), or Structured Query Language, is a programming language that allows us to update and query database
+[SQL](https://www.w3schools.com/sql/), or Structured Query Language, is a programming language that allows us to update and query database.
+Django models is an abstraction layer on top of SQL that allows us to only interact with Django without writing SQL commands ourselves.
+We will also discuss how users can log in/log out of the website

 ### Objectives